thibauld1263/MT5-LLM-DeepTrader/README.md

 - **Short Win:** Probability of hitting a Take Profit.
 - **Abort:** Probability that the trade will stall, allowing for an early exit.

+That type of big model doesn't need indicators as they are able to find them on their own.
 DeepTrader is entirely built to be exported as a `.onnx` file.
 The heavy neural network runs inside MT5's engine for speed and zero dependencies.

 ## How to use it?